India – Estonia Relations

 - The Agreement for the Avoidance of Double Taxation and Prevention of Fiscal Evasion (DTAA) was signed on September 19, 2011.

 - An MOU on Cooperation in the field of Biotechnology and Higher Education was signed in October 2013

 - An MOU on Cooperation on Capacity Building and Other Related Areas in the Field of E-Governance signed in February 2014.

 - Agreement on Transfer of Sentenced Persons was signed on 15 November,2016 and became effective on 1 March, 2017.

 The last India-Estonia Foreign Office Consultations were held in Estonia on 26th August, 2016.

 Commercial relations between the two countries are good, but they could be more diverse and more significant.
 Considering the size of India and its rapidly developing economy, there is significant room for higher economic engagement.
 Good prospects for co-operation can be found in information technology, biotechnology and clean energy.

 Bilateral trade between India and Estonia has not been steady over last 5 years.
 The main reason has been the diversion of trade via other countries of the European Union to achieve economies of scale.
 The turnover also depends on the comparative prices of Estonian pulp and paper as compared to other countries.
 The figures for last 5 years are as follows:

 (In US$ million)

-Indian Community: The Indian community (NRIs and PIOs) in Estonia is small (about 350) including students and floating population.
+The Indian community (NRIs and PIOs) in Estonia is small (about 450) including students and floating population.
 They are largely engaged in business and restaurants.
-Some are working for the Singapore-based Tolaram Group.
+Some of them are working for the Singapore-based Tolaram Group.